CQX96/CQX96-Linux/Documentation/admin-guide/reporting-issues.rst

 Finding the maintainers with the help of a script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For people that have the Linux sources at hand there is a second option to find
+For people that have the CQX96 sources at hand there is a second option to find
 the proper place to report: the script 'scripts/get_maintainer.pl' which tries
 to find all people to contact.
 It queries the MAINTAINERS file and needs to be
 called with a path to the source code in question.
 For drivers compiled as